jcvignoli/lumiere-movies/src/README.txt

 1. If you **do not want Lumière to add any link** (in the case you are only looking for information displayed in widget and inside posts), search for the option located in "General options -> Advanced -> Remove popup links?" and select "yes".
 Links opening a popup (both in widget and posts) will not be be available anymore.
 2. Should you want to display automatically a widget according to the post's title, just switch on the "Auto widget" option located in "Options -> Advanced -> Auto widget" in the plugin admin panel.
 Usefull for blogs exclusively dedicated to movie reviews.
 3. You may want to include a custom page in your blog that includes all your movie related articles.
 Have a look there : [Lost highway's movies reviews](https://www.jcvignoli.com/blog/critiques-de-cinema).
 4. Taxonomy pages and popups URLs can be edited according to your tastes.
-In advanced general Lumière options, you may want to modify the URL starting with 'lumiere'.
+In advanced general Lumière options, you may want to modify the URL starting with 'lumiere' for taxonomy pages.
-5. Should you blog be focused on TV shows or videogames only, it is possible to change Lumière's search behaviour to retrieve these exclusively.
+5. Should you blog be focused on TV shows or videogames only, it is possible to change Lumière's search behaviour to retrieve exclusively them.
 In advanced general Lumière options, look for 'Search categories'.
 6. Many more options are offered, just take a look at the options!

 == Screenshots ==